jimmyff/RocketBox/README.md

 ### Events

 	* APP:TICK
 		* This is the main event, you should call your 'main app/game loop' when this event fires.
-It passes an object as a parameter which includes useful information:
+It passes an object as a parameter which includes a useful information object.
+			* 'timer' - an object that contains data relating to the timer
 				* dt [int] : delta time, this it the time milliseconds since the last tick
 				* counter [float] : this is the number of seconds your application has been running
 				* fps [float] : the fps average
+			* 'input' - an object that relates to user input
+				* cursor [object] : contains x, y, click events
+				* move [array] : contains array of move events
+				* click [array] : contains array of click events
+				* touch [array] : contains array of touch events
 	* APP:PLAY
 		* This is fired when the application is played, you do not need to do act on this event as the APP:TICK event will start firing.
 This event is fired incase you want to utilise this information in someway.
 	* APP:PAUSE